SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

-Now we consider a numerical integration where each bins in /theta/ and R are *evenly* (this is to simplify the equation below) distributed by /delta//theta/ and /delta/R, respectively, and it is assumed that I(x’, y’) is constant within the bins which in turn becomes
+Now we consider a numerical integration where each bins in /theta/ and R are *evenly* (this is to simplify the equation below) distributed by /delta//theta/ and /delta/R, respectively, and it is assumed that I(xâ€™, yâ€™) is constant within the bins which in turn becomes

 .. image:: sm_image024.gif